TaylorFraser64/TaylorFraser64.github.io/Fish and Lazer Pug/Readme.md

 # Javascript games
 ### Follow these links to play!
-Please note that due to the relocation of this code, all assets are currently unlinked.
-Not currently playable!\
+Please note that due to the relocation of this code, some assets are currently unlinked.
+Current play exerience does not reflect what it once was!\
 [Lazer Pug](https://minnietj.github.io/Fish%20and%20Lazer%20Pug/LazerPug-OriginalEdition.html)\
 [Fish Eat Fish](https://minnietj.github.io/Fish%20and%20Lazer%20Pug/FishEatFish-OriginalEdition.html)